kamos1/handout/pull_request.md

 _Describe the problem or feature in addition to a link to the issues.
 Delete any content that doesn't apply._

-- add tests for helper functions
+- This PR is for adding tests for the helper functions.
+Feel free to look at the server test but that test has nothing to do with this PR.
 - [link to issue](https://github.com/kamos1/handout/issues/21)

 ## Pre-Merge TODOs